andrewcooke/ParserCombinator.jl/README.md

 ### Overview

-Julia does not support tail call recursion, and is not lazy, so a naive combinator library would be limited by recursion depth and poor efficiency.
+Julia does not support tail call recursion, and is not lazy, so a naive combinator library would be limited by recursion depth and strict evaluation (no caching).
 Instead, the "combinators" in SimpleParser construct a tree that describes the grammar, and which is "interpreted" during parsing, by dispatching functions on the tree nodes.
 The traversal over the tree (effectvely a depth first search) is implemented via trampolining, with an optional (adjustable) cache to avoid repeated evaluation (and, possibly, in the future, detect left-recursive grammars).

 The advantages of this approch are: